ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 and DAG-JSON documents, but they are unable to load deserialized documents from a local gateway, which is severely decreasing the utility of non-UnixFS DAGs.

-Adding new responses types will also benefit UnixFS.
+Adding JSON and CBOR response types will also benefit UnixFS.
 DAG-PB has a [logical format][dag-pb-format] which makes it possible to represent a DAG-PB directory as a [DAG-JSON] document.
 This means that, if we support DAG-JSON in the gateway, then we would support